JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

   such as `UITabBar` and `UINavigationBar`, including Liquid Glass styling.
 The trade-off is some interop limitations between native overlays and Compose content.
 * **Compose-only navigation with imitated Liquid Glass effects**.
-Render everything in Compose and approximate Liquid Glass visually, for example, with a library like [KMP Liquid Glass](https://github.com/Kashif-E/KMPLiquidGlass).
+Render everything in Compose and approximate Liquid Glass visually, for example, with libraries like [AndroidLiquidGlass](https://klibs.io/project/Kyant0/AndroidLiquidGlass),[Calf](https://klibs.io/project/MohamedRejeb/Calf) or [Liquid](https://klibs.io/project/FletchMcKee/liquid).
   This approach keeps all UI on the Compose side, with the effect visually similar but not identical to system Liquid Glass.

 ## What's next